Wander Women Israel:

-For meals at the local spots we’ll bring you to, you can expect to spend roughly 50NIS ($15USD) for lunch or 100NIS ($30USD) for dinner, depending on where you go and what you order.
+Israel is one of the most expensive countries in the world!
+For meals at the local spots we’ll bring you to, you can expect to spend a minimum 50NIS ($15USD) for lunch or 100NIS ($30USD) for dinner, depending on where you go and what you order.

 I want to extend my trip to explore more of Israel.
 Any suggestions?